nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Medicontact is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.

+This app is designed for GP clinics in Singapore, where all patients should have a valid Singapore phone number.

 <!-- * Table of Contents -->
 <page-nav-print />